yesolakweon/yesolakweon.github.io/_pages/research.md

 ### Working Papers

-1. "Cross-cutting Cleavages and the Politics of Public Policy: With a Focus on Class and Gender." *Under review*
+1. "Social Cleavages and the Politics of Public Policy in a Post-industrial Era" *Under review*

 2. "Political Contexts of the Age-orientation of the Welfare State." with Kohei Suzuki *Under review*